cid2rrrr/0220dbtest/README.md

 ------
 Welp, I started this project without knowing Deep Learning and finished it as if I am chased, the result is not very good.

-What I was trying to ascertain is that accuracy(f1-score) increases whn given additional information.
+What I was trying to ascertain is that accuracy(f1-score) increases when given additional information.
 It looks a little bit up, but not sure.

 If Data Crawling and Refinement had been made more certain, the result would have been clear.